13 Data Types

 Section 13.2.2 explains the rules for this conversion in more detail.

 The colon operator : creates vectors that contain sequences of integers.
-This is useful for creating “toy” data to test things on, and later we’ll see that it’s also important in several other contexts.
+This is useful for creating “toy” data to test things on, and Section 13.1.2 will show that it’s important for selecting elements from other vectors.
 Here are a few different sequences:

 1:3